SKKUAutoLab/DM-GRD/README.md

 For the VisA dataset, please download it from this [repository](https://github.com/amazon-science/spot-diff).

-For the DTD dataset, please download the it from this [link](https://www.robots.ox.ac.uk/~vgg/data/dtd/).
+For the DTD dataset, please download it from this [link](https://www.robots.ox.ac.uk/~vgg/data/dtd/).

 ## 🚀 Experiments
 ### 🌞 Training and testing DM-GRD on the MVTec dataset